-The Provisional Application Forms are available at: www.arts.gov.au.
+The Provisional Application Forms are available at Screen Incentives.

 In general, all the eligibility requirements for the Location Offset as described in Part 2 of these guidelines apply to the assessment of a provisional certificate, however in some cases the information may be based on intentions or best estimates, such as to the likely production expenditure and QAPE.